Minimal exponents of hyperplane sections: a conjecture of Teissier: Introduction

 \begin{thm} Let $X$ be a smooth complex algebraic variety with ${\rm dim}(X)\geq 2$, $f\in\cO_X(X)$ nonzero, and $P\in X$ such that $f(P)=0$.
 If $H$ is a general hypersurface in $X$ containing $P$, then

 \end{thm}

 The case when $f$ has an isolated singularity at $P$ is a consequence of a stronger bound proved by Loeser in \cite{Loeser}.
 We deduce the general case from this one by making use of a result from \cite{MP2}.
-We note that the above result allows us to give conditions, in terms of the minimal exponent $\widetilde{\alpha}_P(f)$, that guarantee that successive general hyperplane sections through $P$ have rational singularities (see Corollary~\ref{cor_thm5}).
+As a consequence of Theorem~\ref{thm5} is that we get conditions, in terms of the minimal exponent $\widetilde{\alpha}_P(f)$, that guarantee that successive general hyperplane sections through $P$ have rational singularities (see Corollary~\ref{cor_thm5}).
+Another application concerns a characterization of singular points with maximal minimal exponent (see Corollary~\ref{cor_max_min_exp}).

 The paper is structured as follows.
 In the next section we review briefly the Hodge ideals and the microlocal multiplier ideals, the connection between them, and the corresponding characterization of minimal exponents.
 In Section 3 we discuss the behavior of Hodge ideals under finite maps and prove Theorem~\ref{thm2}, as well as its partial converse in the case of Galois finite covers.
 In Section 4 we recall the relevant result from \cite{Saito_et_al} and use it to relate certain jumping numbers for Hodge ideals to the spectrum.
 In particular, we prove Theorem~\ref{thm4}.
 We combine these results to give the proof of Theorem~\ref{thm_main} in Section 5.
-The last section of the paper is devoted to the proof of the bound in the opposite direction in Theorem~\ref{thm5} above.
+The last section of the paper is devoted to the proof of the bound in the opposite direction in Theorem~\ref{thm5} above and of the above-mentioned applications.